Mid century modern shelf: Between organization and décor

 Many of the mid century modern classics have been built with timeless elegance and appeal that has stood the test of time.
 The same is true for mid century modern shelving.
 These models are unimposing, elegant in their simplicity and undoubtedly stylish.
 Some of them are exceptionaly minimalist in appearance, with simple dividers separating different areas on the shelving units.
 Many others feature a balanced yet seemingly asymmetrical look with different shelf levels offset by certain amount in order to provide the whole piece with some visual interest.
 This same approach is commonly utilized in mid century shelf units which feature a number of different, albeit connected components which can be slightly offset or sometimes with a different and odd number of dividers.
 Much more commonly than not the full units come with tapered legs which ensure that the space still looks spacious and open.

 With this exceptional attention to details, mid century designers ensured that their shelves just as perfectly fit the need of a modern customer.
 Regardless of your exact stylistic preferences, mid century modern shelving is bound to provide you with a perfect solution.
-With unimposing yet undoubtedly stylish appeal, these highly functional shelving units will help you clear the clutter, put your most treasured accessories on a perfectly balanced and elegant display and do all that without disrupting the aesthetical character of the room.
+With unimposing yet undoubtedly stylish appeal, these highly functional shelving units will help you clear the clutter, put your most treasured accessories or plants in stylish stands on a perfectly balanced and elegant display and do all that without disrupting the aesthetical character of the room.

 Mid century bookshelf and bookcase